-Article 10 Discipline and Discharge; Resignation
+Article 10 - Discipline and Discharge and Resignation

-- 10.01 The Employer shall not discipline or discharge an Employee without just cause.
-The Employer shall normally utilize progressive discipline to correct Employee misconduct.
-However, the Employer reserves the right to issue any level of discipline in its discretion based on the severity of the offense. - 10.02 Any discipline imposed upon a regular Employee may be processed as a grievance through the grievance procedure, so long as the Employee has completed the Employee's initial probationary period. - 10.03 Employees and the Union shall receive a copy of any written disciplinary action that is placed in the Employee's Personnel File - 10.04 An Employee has the right to request and receive Union representation during any investigative interview in which the Employee reasonably believes the interview could lead to discipline or discharge.
+- 10.01 The Employer shall not discipline or discharge an Employee without just cause. - 10.02 The Employer shall normally utilize progressive discipline to correct Employee misconduct.
+However, the Employer reserves the right to issue any level of discipline in its discretion based on the severity of the offense.

+- 10.03 Any discipline imposed upon a regular Employee may be processed as a grievance through the grievance procedure, so long as the Employee has completed the Employee's initial probationary period. - 10.04 An Employee has the right to request and receive Union representation during any investigative interview in which the Employee reasonably believes the interview could lead to discipline or discharge. - 10.05 Employees and the Union shall receive a copy of any written disciplinary action that is placed in the Employee's Personnel File.

-10.05 RESIGNATIONS
+10.06 Resignations

 - A. To remain in good standing, an Employee who intends to terminate service with the Employer should submit a written resignation to the Employee's immediate supervisor stating the Employee's last date of employment.
 Resignation notices shall be submitted as early as possible, but at least two (2) weeks before the final work day unless mutually agreed otherwise by the Employer. - B. A copy of the Employee's resignation shall be filed in the Employee's personnel file. - C. At the Employer's option, the resignation may be accepted upon receipt and the Employee will be relieved of all duties immediately.
-In such circumstances, the Employee shall receive full pay and benefits for the notice period up to two (2) weeks, unless authorized otherwise by the City Administrator.
+In such circumstances, the Employee shall receive full pay and benefits for the notice period up to two (2) weeks. - D. An employee may request in writing to their Department Head that their resignation be rescinded within 48 hours after it has been submitted.
+The City Administrator, or designee, after recommendation by the Department Head, shall decide whether the employees request shall be granted.

-ARTICLE 11 Probationary Periods
+Article 11 - Probationary Periods